dmytro-kuzmenko/dmytro-kuzmenko/README.md

 ---
 ## About

 Machine Learning Researcher and Engineer.
 Orchestrated full ML development pipelines and designed a couple of end-to-end ML solutions which are still being used in production.
-Keen on mentoring everyone interested in AI.
+Keen on mentoring everyone interested in Machine Learning.
 Striving to move AI in Ukraine.
-Teaching three mentees data science from scratch.
+Teaching three mentees Data Science from scratch.

 ---
 ## Research areas of interest